The Kedleston State Bed

 Mahogany, giltwood (deal or lime), oak frame, textile

 Place of origin

 On show at

-The State Bed carved by James Gravenor.
+The Kedleston State Bed, a mahogany and giltwood carved tester bedstead, made by James Gravenor, (Derbyshire,fl.1741-1768), completed in 1768.
 The bed posts formed as palm trees with gilt roots forming the feet.
 Large gilt foliage sprays support the canopy, which is surmounted by large foliage sprays, the corners with plimes of grey ostrich feathers.
 The underside of the canopy applied with giltwood foliate designs on a ground of pale blue flowered silk brocade, the back of the bed with foliage sprays, a coronet and monogram on similar brocade.

 Makers and roles

 James Gravenor (fl.1741-1768), cabinet maker